 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Nasopharyngeal Cancer.
 To see other pages, use the menu on the side of your screen.
 Think of that menu as a roadmap to this full guide.

-NPC is one of five main types of cancer in the head and neck region, a grouping called head and neck cancer.
+Nasopharyngeal cancer may also be called nasopharyngeal carcinoma or NPC.
+It is one of five main types of cancer in the head and neck region, a grouping called head and neck cancer.

 The nasopharynx contains several types of tissue, and each contains several types of cells.
 Different cancers can develop from each kind of cell.
+For example, many types of nasopharyngeal cancer contain white blood cells, and these lymphocytes give it the name of lymphoepithelioma.
 The differences are important because they determine the seriousness of the cancer and the type of treatment needed.

 Keratinizing squamous cell carcinoma (WHO type 1)

 Nonkeratinizing squamous cell carcinoma (WHO type 2)